How To Sleep Better During Allergy Season

 There have been links between stress and the severity of hay fever symptoms.
 Stress can keep you awake at night, yet reduced stress levels could mean that your symptoms will become milder.
 Focusing on this is a no-brainer.

-It is important that you keep your bedroom clean to make sure dust doesn’t build up on areas such as your surfaces and skirting boards.
-Of course, your bedroom is where you sleep, so for allergy sufferers it’s worth making the effort to make sure your bedroom is clean.
+It is important that you keep your bedroom clean to make sure dust doesn’t build upon areas such as your surfaces and skirting boards.
+Of course, your bedroom is where you sleep, so for allergy sufferers, it’s worth making the effort to make sure your bedroom is clean.
 By paying attention to the cleanliness of your home and bedroom you can minimise your hay fever symptoms dramatically.

-A great way to ensure you get a better night’s sleep is to have a hot, steamy shower before you go to bed to clear your sinuses.
+A great way to ensure you get a better night’s sleep in allergy season is to have a hot, steamy shower before you go to bed to clear your sinuses.
 A shower will enable you to wash off any pollen that you might have collected on your skin and in your hair during the day.

 Try a shower with eucalyptus as it is great at clearing the sinuses and soothing the throat.